-That over a month after Simon’s passing on, all signed at different times and locations.
-Nov ____.
-2012 this Court then sent documents back for notarization in my mother’s estate,. including one for my deceased father.
-Exhibit ____
+That over a month after Simon’s passing on October 24, 2012 TS filed with this Court several “WAIVER OF ACCOUNTING AND PORTIONS OF PETITION FOR DISCHARGE; WAIVER OF SERVICE OF PETITION FOR DISCHARGE; AND RECEIPT OF BENEFICIARY AND CONSENT TO DISCHARGE” (“Waiver(s)”) necessary for the closing of the estate of Shirley Bernstein that had come from Simon, Theodore, Pamela, Lisa, Jill and Petitioner, all signed at different times and locations.
+Exhibit 12 – Waivers Not Notarized.

+That in a Memorandum sent by this Court to TS on Nov 05, 2012, nearly two months after Simon’s death, this Court then sent back all of these Waivers for notarization by each party, stating, “Receipts for assets from all of the specific beneficiaries were not notarized.”
+Exhibit 13 – This Court’s Memo to TS.

-That on Nov ____, this Court received documents that appear similar to those sent, notarized The earlier documents signed did not have a notary but these somehow now did.appear to It would be impossible to have the documents notarized in the past without a time machine but that is what appears in the Court record.oDates Months in the .
+That on November 19, 2012 this Court received documents that appear similar to those sent back from TS but now, they were supposedly notarized on the prior date they were signed months earlier.
+The earlier documents signed did not have a notary but these somehow now did.

+That in the November 19, 2012 Waivers sent back to this Court, the Waivers appear to have been altered from those sent back by this Court, to now have a notary public seal contained on them that is falsely witnessed on a time in the past.
+It would be impossible to have the documents notarized in the past without a time machine but that is what appears in the Court record.
+Exhibit 14 – Waivers Notarized on Dates Months in the Past.

-in some instances, including Petitioner’s, appears at first glance to have thesame and writings document and signed without notarynow had been in November 2012 on the dates in the past.s from my deceased fatherPrima Faci ee of, my siblings and myself.
-Exhibit .
+That the documents returned to this Court by TS in some instances, including Petitioner’s, appears at first glance to have the exact same signatures and writings from the prior documents dated and signed months earlier without notary but now had been notarized in November 2012 on the dates in the past.

+That in the November 19, 2012 Waivers returned to the Court there was also a notarized Waiver from Simon, now notarized and signed.
+However, the Court did not send the document to have a notarized Waiver until two months after Simon’s death and thereby raising the question of just how Simon rose from the grave to notarize a document in November 2012 when he passed away in September 2012, again Prima Facie evidence of Fraud and Forgery and more.
+Exhibit 15 – Simon’s Waiver Signed Post Mortem.

-, where further appear also to have been allegedly somebody then shrunk un-notarizeds then the document of which the signatures were then forged onto the new documents to resemble the documents submitted to the Court,ere This appears to be how dead men sign and notarize documents in the past post mortem or Petitioner waits for a better explanation from this Court.That amazingly, my father’s document comes back notarized as if he were still alive to appear before a notary months after his passing.
+That all of the Waivers appear to have been further altered with scienter, whereby the un-notarized documents sent back by this Court appear also to have been allegedly criminally altered by shrinking the original un-notarized documents in size and then affixing a false notary seal upon them and then creating a merged and new document, of which the signatures were then forged onto the new documents to resemble the documents submitted to the Court, which were then sent by US Mail back to this Court.
+This appears to be how dead men sign and notarize documents in the past post mortem or Petitioner waits for a better explanation from this Court.

-That my and not notarized document came back notarized as well and I hasve never met with TS or their notary to notarize the document and the document appears to be the same document sent back by the Courtis also and signature on documents dated and executed in the past
+That Petitioner’s prior signed and not notarized Waiver also came back notarized, despite the fact that Petitioner has never met with TS and/or their notary to notarize any documents and therefore Petitioner’s notarized document appears to be the same document sent back by the Court but now is also forged and altered to affix a fraudulent notarization and signature on documents dated and executed in the past.